WebCrew/HumHub-Adspanel-Module/README.md

 ## Description

 This module adds a simple ads slider widget to humhub`s sidebar.
 You have to integrate the slides manually.
-To do it open adspanel/widgets/views/adframe.php at line 10 and replace the demo slides with Your content.
+To do it open adspanel/widgets/views/adframe.php near line 18 and replace the demo slides/images and caption texts (H2) with Your content.

 Widget works on spaces, dashboard and profile.